-There are two perspectives, and as you know, we tend to favour the observer perspective as opposed to the participator perspective.
+There are two perspectives, and as you know, we tend to favour the observer perspective as opposed to the participator’s perspective.

 From the observer perspective, the solution is simple.

-The observer looks at and assess the situation; he/she determine it regarding risk to reward ratio.
+The observer looks at and assesses the situation; he/she examines the situation from a risk to reward perspective.
 Nothing else comes into the equation.
-No pride, no sense of being patriotic, no ego, etc.practise, etc. and then a decision is made based on the outcome of that analysis.
-However, we know this is easier said than done for many as it takes practice to adopt and implement this kind of thinking into practise.
+No pride, no sense of being patriotic, no ego, etc. , etc. and then a decision is made based on the outcome of that analysis.
+We know this is easier said than done for many as it takes years of practice to adopt and implement this thinking into practice.

-The observer understands there is no such thing as a homeland because if one goes way way back in time, the land in most cases belonged to someone else and changed hands many times over the centuries and millennia Unfortunately due to our short life spans, 200-500 years seems like a long time, when in fact it’s not.
-Thus an observer would not dwell on the why did this come about question.
-Instead he would look at the, “what can I do now that it has happened scenario”.
+The observer understands there is no such thing as a homeland because if one goes way-way back in time, the land in most cases belonged to someone else and changed hands many times over the centuries and millennia.
+Unfortunately, due to our short lifespans, 200-500 years seems like a long time, when in fact, it’s not.
+Thus an observer would not dwell on the why or the what if scenario.
+Instead, he or she would spend time on studying the new trend.
 If the risk to reward ratio favoured a fight, he would fight if not he would move on.
-In most cases a fight is not warranted when adopting the role of an observer.
+In most cases, a fight is not warranted when adopting the role of an observer.
 An observer observes and does not interact.
-To fight would mean to interact, lose objectivity and generate a lot of stress and the observer is allergic to all of these things.
+To engage in the fight for no reason would mean to interact and in doing so lose objectivity.
+The observer is allergic to all of these things.

-In some instances, even the best of observers could be potentially dragged into down to the participator level.
-When you are at this level there are only two options.
+In some instances, even the best of observers could be potentially dragged into down to the participators level.
+When you are at this level, there are only two options.
 Fight or flee.
 You flee because you cannot fight, and you fight because you feel that you could win.

 If you choose the fight option then you must be ruthless, you must press and press till you completely subdue the enemy, till the enemy is not only terrified of you presence, but the mere mention of your name makes them quiver.

-Please understand that the gateway to Europe was opened by those in power.
+Please understand that those in power opened the gateway to Europe.
 They knew well in advance what problems would be created by allowing a lot of poorly educated individuals into the country.
 It is the same group that has conducted a similar operation in the USA.
-The idea is to cause strife, when there is strife people do not think and very tough encroaching laws can be enacted which help those in power make billions and billions of dollars while fleecing the innocent.
-In most cases the enemy is not who you think it is, in many instances it is the very person or persons you think you should trust the most.
+The idea is to cause strife, when there is conflict people do not think and very tough encroaching laws can be enacted which help those in power make billions and billions of dollars while fleecing the innocent.
+In most cases, the enemy is not who you think it is, in many instances, it is the very person or persons you think you should trust the most.
 Again the saying what you think you know could be dangerous to your heath comes to mind.

 Try not to look at the people who you dislike and disagree with through the lens of religion, but through the lens of education.
 There are always exceptions to the rule, you will find a very educated person who uses religion to their benefit, to incite crowds, to cause trouble and this is all this for monetary gains.
 But in general, the extremists in any religious group are almost always the uneducated.
-Uneducated people regardless of religion are the biggest source of trouble, and when you let in uneducated people into an educated system you ask for nothing but chaos.
+Ignorant people regardless of religion are the biggest source of trouble, and when you let in ignorant people into an intelligent system, you ask for nothing but chaos.

 The following scenario illustrates one of the options available to the participator

-If you stay in my house then I have the right to tell you how you should conduct yourself while you live there and vice versa.
-You cannot come into my house and tell me what I should feed you, when I should feed you and then suddenly start to tell me what time I should get up and go to sleep and how I should dress up, etc, .etc.
-If this happens I should instantaneously toss you out of the exit that is nearest at hand, through the window or through the door.
-I should not negotiate with you, ask you why, etc, .etc.
-The game is over.
+If you stay in my house, then I have the right to tell you how you should conduct yourself while you live there and vice versa.
+You cannot come into my house and tell me what I should feed you, when I should feed you and then suddenly start to tell me what time I should get up and go to sleep and how I should dress up, etc. , etc. If this happens, I should instantaneously toss you out of the exit that is nearest at hand, through the window or the door.
+I should not negotiate with you, ask you why, etc., etc. The game is over.

-Thus for those of you that want to take this route, understand that if you start to fight for you rights because you now feel that the newly arrived immigrants are posing a problem, etc, etc, then you have to do whatever it takes to make sure the standards of your nation are maintained, even if it means the imposition of laws that might appear harsh to those who are not native to the land.
+Thus for those of you that want to take this route, think before you leap, as half measures will only worsen the situation.
+Fighting means that you will have to do whatever it takes to make sure the standards of your nation are maintained, even if it means the imposition of laws that might appear harsh to those who are not native to the land.
 There is no other way.
 If you go to many third world countries, you will immediately notice that this is how the law operates in those places and it works remarkably well.

-To end we would like to emphasize that we would prefer the observer role, where we assess the situation and then make our decision based on the risk to reward ratio.
+To end, we would like to emphasise that we would prefer the observer role, where we assess the situation and then make our decision based on the risk to reward ratio.
 We will end with this sentence.